devops-md/www.devops.md/pages/02.howto/create-files-of-a-certain-size-in-linux/item.en.md

 ---
-title: 'Create Files of a Certain Size in Linux'
+title: 'How To Create Files of a Certain Size in Linux'
 date: '2023-02-25 19:35'
 creator: szavadschi
 hide_git_sync_repo_link: false